 # Generative AI at GWU: Awareness, Literacy, and Integration

 Transforming teaching and learning was what I was brought into GWU to help drive.
 The introduction of genAI was a part of this.
-By March 2023 I was formally asked to take on creating a strategy for how the central library at GWU would respond to this new technology, including defining the programming we would create to support faculty (and staff).
-My first step was to reach out to my network of faculty across every college and school, and invite faculty to meet with me one-on-one to discuss their take on genAI implications, what had them optimistic, and what had them scared.
+By March 2023 I was formally asked to focus on creating a strategy for how the central library at GWU would respond to this new technology, including defining the programming we would create to support faculty (and staff).
+My first step was to reach out to my network across every college and school, and invite faculty to meet with me one-on-one to discuss their take on genAI implications, what had them optimistic, and what had them scared.
 It was extremely revealing.

 1. **Awareness** – Intentionally building channels and messaging to make the community aware of genAI tools, discussions happening on campus, resources being developed, policy implications, actions I/we were taking, etc.